kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Example: Object Detection

-A warehouse camera identifies boxes and forklifts.
+A warehouse camera identifies boxes and forklifts
-The model draws bounding boxes around each.
+The model draws bounding boxes around each
 Those coordinates come from scanning the image matrix region by region

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.